yasserfarouk/negmas/docs/overview.rst

    1. **outcomes** This module represents issues, outcome and responses and provides basic functions and methods to operator with and on them.
-   2. **utilities** This modules represents the base type of all utilities and different widely used utility function types including linear and nonlinear utilities and constraint-based utilities.
+   2. **preferences** This modules represents the base type of all preferences and different widely used utility function types including linear and nonlinear utilities and constraint-based utilities.
 This module also implements basic analysis tools like finding the pareto-frontier, sampling outcomes with given